HimDek/Acenoster-ZSH-Theme/README.md

 ```
   ZSH_THEME_ACENOSTER_FLUENT_FLOW=1
   ZSH_THEME_ACENOSTER_LESS_ICONS=0
-  ZSH_THEME_ACENOSTER_FOLLOW_COLOR_SCHEME=1
   ZSH_THEME_ACENOSTER_COMPACT=0
 ```

 * Enabling `ZSH_THEME_ACENOSTER_FLUENT_FLOW` which is enabled by default shows the connecting words like `at`, `in`, `took`, `on` etc in a dull color between different parts of the prompt to make them seem connected and unified while not being too intrusive.
 * Enabling `ZSH_THEME_ACENOSTER_LESS_ICONS`, which is disabled by default will show only those icons in the prompt that indicate a status.
-* Enabling `ZSH_THEME_ACENOSTER_FOLLOW_COLOR_SCHEME` which is enabled by default will make the prompt follow the color scheme set in the terminal app.
-Otherwise, the colors set in [these](#the-following-will-be-followed-only-if-zshthemeacenosterfollowcolorscheme--0) variables will be followed.
 * Enabling `ZSH_THEME_ACENOSTER_COMPACT` which is disabled by default will remove the empty line before every prompt.

 ### Battery levels: